 The principle regarding the "burden of proof" is one that he who alleges something has to prove it.
-In fact, reference can be made to what Manzini states in his book entitled Diritto Penale, appellant did not rest solely on the evidence brought forward by the prosecution but also offered to give his testimony voluntarily to dispute what was being alleged in his regard.
+In fact, reference can be made to what Manzini states in his book entitled Diritto Penale,

 "il cosi della onere detto prova cioe' il carico di fornirla spetta a chi accusa," (onus probandi incumbit qui asserit).